crowdfavorite/wp-gatekeeper/README.txt

 	- Find the CF Gatekeeper settings panel
 		- Set the Enable radio button to Yes
 		- Select the User level to restrict users
+		- Click "Save Settings"
 - On the Settings Page
 	- Set the Enable radio button to Yes
 	- Select the User level to restrict users
+	- Click "Save Settings"

 ### Gatekeeper Blocking

 The CF Gatekeeper plugin has been designed so work can be done on a blog without leaving it open to view from the outside.
-The plugin has Tie-Ins to other plugins also prevent viewing in other areas of the site.
+The plugin has Tie-Ins (or filters) to other plugins also prevent viewing in other areas of the site.
 The plugins included with the Tie-In are CF Links, CF Global Posts, and CF Advanced Search.
 All of these plugins will remove any reference to a CF Gatekeeper restricted blog if the current logged in user does not have access to view the blog.
 If the user does have access to view the blog, everything will display as normal.